Group Tour Pricing

 At the turn of the 20th-century, Greenwich Village was a “hotbed” of social and artistic activism, rooted in the fight for women’s rights and suffrage.
 On this docent-led tour, explore a dynamic combination of photographs, illustrations, and short films, largely produced by under-recognized women artists.
 Hear the untold stories of this energetic and proactive bohemian scene, led by African Americans, immigrant activists, and women of the working-class.
 This is a behind-the-scenes tour you don't want to miss!

 Permanent Exhibition Tours We Offer

-Explore our world-renowned permanent collection and learn about New York’s oldest museum via our one-of-a-kind highlights tour.
-Our specially trained guides will lead you through the Robert H. and Clarice Smith Gallery that showcases New York’s central role in the American Revolution and creation of the United States .
-The tour continues on the second floor where some of our more than 40,000 historical objects are used to tell the story of Gotham, from it's early days as a Dutch colony to the cosmopolitan metropolis it is today.
+Explore our world-renowned permanent collection on our one-of-a-kind highlights tour.
+Our specially trained guides lead you through the Smith Gallery, showcasing New York’s central role in the creation of the United States.
+The tour continues on the second floor where a selection of our more than 40,000 historic objects tells the story of Gotham, from its early days as a Dutch colony to the cosmopolitan metropolis of today.

 Despite enormous obstacles, women across the spectrum of race and class exercised power and effected change even before they could access the ballot box.
 Discover the untold stories of women whose contributions to American culture, politics, and society altered the course of history.